chuck7-peter/kubernetes-project1/README.md

 ## What this does?
-This repo along with a url creates a Jenkins pipeline with GitOps to deploy code into a Kubernetes cluster.
+This repo along with https://github.com/chuck7-peter/kubernetes-project1-manifest.git creates a Jenkins pipeline with GitOps to deploy code into a Kubernetes cluster.
 CI part is done via Jenkins and CD part via ArgoCD (GitOps).

 ## Jenkins installation
 Jenkins is installed on EC2.
 Follow the instructions on https://www.jenkins.io/doc/tutorials/tutorial-for-installing-jenkins-on-AWS/ .